Create storage with snapshot

 You can create storages by using snapshots to recover saved data.

-First create storage in the console, and then access the server to mount storage.
+First create storage in the console, and access the server to mount storage.
 For detailed instructions for each OS, see the following guides:

 You can create storage with the snapshot only when the operating system of the server the source storage of the snapshot is connected to is the same as that of the server you want to create storage of.